How To Become a Licensed Practical Nurse (LPN)?

-Licensed schools will be able to make available assistance from the U.S. Department of Education, which can include Federal Pell Grants, Federal Direct Student Loans, and Federal Family Education Loans.
+Licensed schools may help students find assistance from the U.S. Department of Education, which can include Federal Pell Grants, Federal Direct Student Loans, and Federal Family Education Loans.

 In addition, you need to be physically fit and strong, because you will be helping patients in and out of bed and doing other physically demanding tasks.
 You also need to be emotionally strong and stable, because you may be dealing with patients who are very sick.
 If you wind up working in a residential care (nursing) home, you will be taking care of patients that are going to die, that may be confused and lonely, and can be very difficult to deal with.

 If you think you possess these skills and you have your high school diploma or GED, you need to find an LPN training school.
 LPN training is also offered at community and junior colleges.
 The average LPN training takes a year, although there are programs that may finish in as little as seven months, and as long as two years.

 As you look for a program, make sure they are licensed.
 There are a number of licensing bodies.
 One is the Accrediting Commission of Career Schools and Colleges of Technology (ACCSCT).
 Another is the National League of Nursing Accreditation Commission (NLNAC) and a third is the Commission on Collegiate Nursing Education (CCNE).